SensorsINI/ddd20-utils/README.md

 # Installation instructions using conda and Python 2.7

 This project currently works with Python 2.7 under linux.

+*(Don't try to run this code in python 3; it depends on some cryptic multiprocessing code that is not portable to python3!
+Trust us, we tried to port it.)*

 1. First, create an Python 2.7 environment